charley-rantung/charley-rantung/README.md

 Mobile and Web Developer
 ------------------------

-i am a fresh graduate from klabat university.
+i am a fresh graduate from Universitas Klabat.
 I am interested in web and mobile based application development.
 I enjoy learning new technology.
 I challenge myself to be able to create a large and useful application, which can help solve the problems of the people around me.

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [Github](http://github.com/charley-rantung)